juliensf/mercury-csv/README.md

 * write some more documentation
 * support CSV writers as well as readers

+## Mercury 22.01.X Compatibility

+The code on the master branch is **not** compatible with Mercury 22.01.X.
+If you require a version of `mercury_csv` that works with Mercury 22.01.X, then checkout the `mercury_22_01` branch.

 ## Mercury 20.06.X Compatibility

 The code on the master branch is **not** compatible with Mercury 20.06.X.